oobabooga/text-generation-webui/extensions/telegram_bot/readme.md

 - replace "X typing" by yield from generator
 - group chat mode (now all chat members is one entity "you" at bot perception)
 - change characters during session
-- find out something about limit of simultaneously threading to not overload GPU.
+- limit of simultaneously threading to prevent overloading.
 Queue or something other.
+- history uprade: loacal cache
+- message_id sequence history cache lead to "remove last message" button